 Also at Canyon of the Eagles are 14 miles of designated hiking trails.
 Limestone outcroppings, oak trees, and multiple biological zones of native plants are all part of the Burnet County’s State Park.
 I took a one-mile guided walk with master naturalist Robert Lindsey who pointed out the various cacti, Texas plants, and trees.
 He was extremely knowledgeable about wildlife and very entertaining.
 The walk was pleasant if it had not been for the torrential downpour which soaked my shoes and pants and made me appreciate the sunny day which followed.

 I must declare I am a wine ignoramus.
 When my friends discuss their wine preferences and appreciations I fade into the woodwork and really never understand what it is all about.
-I can enjoy a $7 bottle of wine just as easily as a $150 bottle of a bottle of a rare vintage famous from a renowned vinyard in Bordeaux, France.
+I can enjoy a $7 bottle of wine just as easily as a $150 bottle of a rare vintage famous from a renowned vineyard in Bordeaux, France.
 That all changed after experiencing the tour and tasting at Perissos Vineyard and Winery.

 It seems that wine production is an up-and-coming industry in Texas and the number of small independent wine growers is expanding every year.
 The Perissos Vineyard has 16 acres of vines and 13 different grape varieties.
 All their wines are made from Texas-grown grapes.
 I had no idea about soil composition, temperature variations, natural wood kegs, different kinds of grapes, and what makes a special wine until I listened to Jeremy Wilson – the Sommelier – with his excited, turned on educational talk about the Texas wine industry.
 I felt in awe about his enchantment with the variety of grapes and how the owner, Seth, had built the business from scratch.
 I tasted some seven different varieties of wines and by the end could (almost) smell and taste the differences in aromas and palates of the wines.